ironblock/RASCL/README.md

 Libraries like [redux-actions](https://github.com/acdlite/redux-actions) and [redux-act](https://github.com/pauldijou/redux-act) already reduce some of this boilerplate, but RASCL goes further and removes it all.

-Given a map of API calls, RASCL can generate every part of a complete Redux and [Redux-Saga](https://redux-saga.js.org/) setup.
+Given a map of API calls, RASCL can generate every part of a complete Redux and [Redux-Saga](https://redux-saga.js.org/) setup:

 ```typescript
 import * as MyAPI from "./API";